ipsbruno3/bitcoin_electrum_cracking/readme.md

 - Scalable to **trillions** of hashes per second with high-end GPUs, leveraging cryptographic parallelism.

 ### Optimizations:
+- **Using long64** instead of strings minimizes memory overhead and improves processing speed by reducing the use of slow memory operations typically associated with handling string data.
 - **Memory Efficiency**: Utilizes constant memory for storing keys and shared variables.
 - **Pipeline Streamlining**: Reduces bottlenecks by optimizing the hashing workflow.
 - **Modular Architecture**: Designed for extensibility, allowing quick adoption of new algorithms or derivation techniques.